Tasting from the Ground Up

 Why?
 For one thing, understanding wine greatly increases your odds of getting to drink wines you love because you understand what you want.
 And it's also fun.
 Wine is a great vehicle for sharing, and in a good wine course, you'll not only learn about wine, you'll meet like-minded people, some of whom may become regular tasting partners as you develop your skills and increase your pleasure.
 You'll find more reasons to take a wine class here

 It's my pleasure to work with Fine Vintage, Ltd, North America's largest provider of courses of the Wine & Spirit Education Trust.
 Founded by Master of Wine James Cluer, Fine Vintage offers the full range of WSET courses as well as some other highly specialized programs including a terrific course aimed at honing your olfactory skills (that means, helping you better understand what you smell and taste!).
 Below, I list all the Fine Vintage courses I teach and upcoming class dates.
-At the moment, I lead courses in Miami and Chicago and assist with the program in New York.
-We'll be adding more cities in the U.S. to our program over the next 12 months, and I'll keep you apprised in this space.
+On our schedule for the remainder of 2018, I'll be leading courses in Miami, Chicago, New York, Atlanta and Boston.
+In early 2019 we will add courses in three more cities - I'll keep you posted as our plans are finalized.

 One of the key tenets of the Fine Vintage approach to wine education is that you cannot learn about great wine by drinking mediocre wine.
 We take great pride in the quality of the wines we use in our courses and often do side-by-side comparisons of wines made from one grape in two different regions, or wines from the same region but of different quality to point up the subtle elements that make wine so enjoyable.
 Is the $15 Chilean merlot a better value to you than the $100 St-Émilion poured alongside it?
 You decide what is subjectively best for your budget, but here you will learn the objective differences between the two.

 The Wine & Spirit Education Trust was created 50 years ago to provide dependable, consistently high quality wine education to both consumers and the wine and hospitality trades.
 Today, a certification from the Wine & Spirit Education Trust is considered the gold standard of wine education with its broad emphasis on how wine is made from vineyard to glass, why it tastes the way it does and how best to describe and communicate what you are tasting.
-Whether you are a complete novice beginning your wine adventure with a Level One foundation course, honing your existing skills in Level Two, pursuing an advanced certification with Level Three to heading on to your Diploma studies, Fine Vintage, Ltd. has a WSET wine course that is a perfect fit for you.
-Fine Vintage also offers courses outside the WSET curriculum to enhance specialist knowledge.
+Whether you are a complete novice beginning your wine adventure with a Level One foundation course, honing your existing skills in Level Two, pursuing an advanced certification with Level Three or plan to go all the way to achieving the coveted Diploma, Fine Vintage, Ltd. has a WSET wine course that is a perfect fit for you.
+In addition to the WSET curriculum crafted by Fine Vintage founder James Cluer, MW, we also offers courses outside of WSET to enhance specialist knowledge, including sensory workshops, and specialist courses on French wine and, coming later in 2018, American Wine.

-Lyn teaches a variety of courses in several cities and is Fine Vintage's lead instructor in Miami and Chicago (with more venues to come in 2018).
-To learn more about a particular course and the dates it's being offered in your city, or to register for one of Lyn's entertaining programs, follow the links below.
+I teach a variety of WSET and Fine Vintage courses in several cities.
+To learn more about a particular course and the date(s) it is being offered in your city, or to register for one of our entertaining programs, follow the links below.

 WSET Level 1 Award in Wine - the "Foundation Course"